 Q: Can PVC be used for hot water?

-A: PVC is unsuitable for hot water systems due to its low heat tolerance.
-CPVC or PEX are better alternatives.
+A: No, PVC has low heat tolerance.
+CPVC or PEX are better alternatives for hot water systems.

-Q: Why is PEX popular in modern plumbing?
+Q: Why is PEX gaining popularity in 2025?

-A: Its flexibility, ease of installation, and suitability for hot and cold water make it versatile.
+A: PEX remains a top choice due to its flexibility, ease of installation, and suitability for both hot and cold water systems.

 Q: Should I replace galvanized steel pipes in an older home?

-A: Yes, galvanized steel can rust internally, reducing water quality.
-Modern options like PEX or copper are more reliable.
+A: Yes, galvanized pipes tend to rust internally, leading to reduced water quality.
+Modern alternatives like PEX or copper are recommended.

 Q: What pipe material is best for outdoor use?

-A: Yes, primarily in sewer systems and older buildings due to their longevity and noise-reduction qualities.
+A: Yes, particularly in large-scale drainage and sewer systems due to their durability and soundproofing qualities.

 Q: How can I maintain my plumbing system?